singleron-RD/CeleScope/docs/snp/multi_snp.md

 - `{sample}_name_sorted.bam` featureCounts output BAM, sorted by read name.

 ### target_metrics
 - `filtered.bam` BAM file after filtering.
-Keep reads that are cell-associated and mapped to target genes.
+Reads that are not cell-associated or not mapped to target genes are filtered.

 ### variant_calling
 - `{sample}_raw.vcf` Variants are called with bcftools default settings.